-The private game reserves adjacent to South Africa’s Kruger National Park provide superb game-drive country.
-The woodland savannah teems with a diverse array of wildlife, especially big cats, many of which are comfortable in the presence of vehicles.
+The private game reserves adjacent to Kruger National Park provide superb game-drive country.
+The woodland savannah teems with a diverse array of wildlife, especially big cats.
 Climb aboard an open 4×4 and venture into this luxury big cat safari wonderland, where predator and prey still roam the African wilderness.
 It’s one of South Africa’s best safari experiences.

 One of the things we most wanted to see during our luxury South African safari was Greater Kruger’s big cats.
 The reserves bordering Kruger National Park have some of the finest lodges in Africa.
 Best of all, if you want to get close and personal with big cats such as lion and leopard, this is where you need to go.